-- □ DATE_ORDER and DATE_SEPARATOR override the specified date order for all date and datetime displays unless they include a translation display option (T,Tr, t, or tr), in which case the specified order is produced.
-To limit the scope to a request, use the ON TABLE SET phrase. - To use these settings with the Dialogue Manager system variables, (for example, &DATE, &TOD, &YMD, &DATEfmt, and &DATXfmt) append the suffix .DATE_LOCALE to the system variable.
-This allows system variables that are localized to coexist with non-localized system variables. - ☐ This parameter is not supported with FORMAT EXL2K and FORMAT XLSX report output.
+DATE_ORDER and DATE_SEPARATOR override the specified date order for all date and date time displays unless they include a translation display option (T,Tr, t, or tr), in which case the specified order is produced.
+To limit the scope to a request, use the ON TABLE SET phrase.

+■ To use these settings with the Dialogue Manager system variables, (for example, &DATE, &TOD, &YMD, &DATEfmt, and &DATXfmt) append the suffix .DATE_LOCALE to the system variable.
+This allows system variables that are localized to coexist with non-localized system variables.